TheDarkWolfer/Encrypted-Note-Manager/README.md

 -Password hashing : you'll need a password to access the program (alongside your key), and said password will be hashed, and said hash encrypted.
 -"Nuke" feature : if you ever need to erase traces of this program, you can choose to nuke it, where it will shred itself, and crash the computer, leaving as little traces as I know how to.

+Oh and if you're wondering, the default password is "changeme"

 Hope you can use it wisely ^v^

+To do later :
+-[ ] Make the config file's encryption key user-specific -[x] Let the user change their password